Last updated on June 27th, 2022

 Back in Waimea Town after what should be a very fulfilling day, treat yourself to some shave ice or a bite to eat before grabbing a few hours of rest ahead of tonight’s luau extravaganza.

 You cannot visit Hawaii without attending at least one luau.
 I’m not a huge fan of the buffet dinner portion and its huge price tag but what is nice in Kauai is that you can simply attend the dance portion of the award-winning Luau Kalamaku.
 Considered to currently possess the most impressive dance show of all Kauai luaus, advanced reservations are required but even last-minute tickets can be bought since this place is huge (housed in a large tent that can comfortably seat over 1,000 people).
+You can purchase tickets just for the show, dinner plus show, and for a special VIP experience.

 Liked: it focused on Tahitian dancing which is a lot more exotic and fast pace than the normal (sorry to say) boring hula, lots of dancers who seem to take their job very seriously, there’s time for photos and chit chat with the dancers after the show.